 Employers need to know how you will handle adversity in the workplace.

 It’s no big secret.
 While this question can be used to help the interviewer determine whether you are actually qualified for the position, the bigger picture for most hiring managers is to find out how you deal with things that you don’t excel at, how well you rebound from challenges and failures, and whether you are self-aware of your own needs for professional improvement.
-So, what is the best way to answer the dreaded weakness question?

-First, Proceed with Caution
+First, proceed with caution

 This question is asked in almost every job interview.
 Think carefully about the job posting and what skills are required.
 Make sure that you avoid discussing any areas of weakness directly related to your ability to do the job.
 While being always truthful, the key is to discuss your shortcomings and weaknesses in a manner that helps, rather than hurts, your chances of landing the job.